What Will Happen After Treatment for Ovarian Cancer?

 For some people with ovarian cancer, treatment may remove or destroy the cancer.
 Completing treatment can be both stressful and exciting.
 You will be relieved to finish treatment, yet it is hard not to worry about cancer coming back.
 (When cancer returns, it is called recurrence.)
 This is a very common concern for those who have had cancer.

 It may take a while before your fears lessen.
 But it may help to know that many cancer survivors have learned to live with this uncertainty and are leading full lives.
 Our document Living With Uncertainty: The Fear of Cancer Recurrence gives more detailed information on this.

 For other people, the cancer never goes away completely.
 These women may be treated with chemotherapy on and off for years.
 Learning to live with cancer that does not go away can be difficult and very stressful.
 It has its own type of uncertainty.
-Our document When Cancer Doesn't Go Away gives more information about this.
+Our document Managing Cancer as a Chronic Illness gives more information about this.

 When treatment ends, your doctors will still want to watch you closely.
 It is very important to go to all of your follow-up appointments.
 During these visits, your doctors will ask questions about any problems you may have and may do exams and lab tests or x-rays and scans to look for signs of cancer or treatment side effects.
 Almost any cancer treatment can have side effects.
 Some may last for a few weeks to months, but others can last the rest of your life.
 This is the time for you to talk to your cancer care team about any changes or problems you notice and any questions or concerns you have.